ash/num-seq/fibonacci/README.md

 [fibonacci-vector.cpp](fibonacci-vector.cpp) — using the cached to keep previously computed numbers.
 This is much much faster for bigger Ns.
 Note that the maximum Fibonacci number that the `long long int` type (64 bits) can keep is fib(93).

+[fibonacci-loop.cpp](fibonacci-loop.cpp) — No recursion used, a very fast solution to print the sequence.

 ## Raku solutions

 [fibonacci.raku](fibonacci.raku) — using multi-methods to define the function.
 Slow for numbers more than ~20.